emilybernard1/BookAndCraftTrackerApp/README.md

 BACK UP IDEA

 My bucketlist Travel and book tracker

 Overview:

-A tracker app that holds a bucket list of places that the user wants to visit and the books they would like to take with them.
+-A tracker app that holds a bucket list of places that the user wants to visit and the books they would like to take with them.

 ____________________________